tramsdale/calendar-generator/README.md

 - `--start-time`: (Optional) Start time in HH:MM format (24-hour).
 Defaults to 00:00
 - `--end-time`: (Optional) End time in HH:MM format (24-hour).
 Defaults to 23:59
 - `--attendees`: (Optional) Comma-separated list of attendee email addresses
+- `--calendar-id`: (Optional) Calendar ID to create events in.
+Defaults to primary calendar
+- `--list-calendars`: (Optional) List available calendars and their IDs

 ### Creating Multiple Events from a CSV File